valab-certh/meddisc/README.md

 | '00101010 | C      |
 | '00100040 | C      |

-To select any of the pre-defined de-identification profiles (otherwise called \textit{action groups}), the user may select the de-identification process through the **De-identification options** section.
+To select any of the pre-defined de-identification profiles (otherwise called *action groups*), the user may select the de-identification process through the **De-identification options** section.

 ### Options